pull-vert/24h/README.md

 # One At A Time Backend

-This project is a Social Media with short living unique message per user for 24h.
+This project is the Backend of OAAT, a Social Media with short living unique message per user for 24h.

 ## Technical choices